shawnreid/nhlscraper/README.md

 Fetch schedule for range of seasons:<br />
 `sail artisan nhl:schedule 20192020-20202021`

-**Note**: By default commands will not overwrite previously imported schedules.
-You may use the `--overwrite` option to override.

 # Calculation Commands
 Commands use calculate season/alltime stats from fetched game data.<br />